csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

 * anyone concerned about performance is encouraged to upgrade to the self-hosted plan.

-I’m incredibly grateful for the person’s time and patience—I just popped on their radar out of nowhere and had quite a barrage of questions and, I’ll admit, critique for them.
+I’m incredibly grateful for the person’s time and patience — I just popped on their radar out of nowhere and had quite a barrage of questions and, I’ll admit, critique for them.
 Their replies were insightful and timely.

 However, here’s where I end up a little disheartened: despite clearly outlining the tangible impact that Cloud.typography has on performance, there was no interest in looking at ways to remedy the problems.
-There was no appetite for providing or even documenting the alternative (i.e. not _replacement_—the current method would remain fully functional and valid) non-blocking loading strategy.
+There was no appetite for providing or even documenting the alternative (i.e. not _replacement_ — the current method would remain fully functional and valid) non-blocking loading strategy.